DigitallyTailored/Act/readme.md

 Module Script Methods: Each module script is given powerful helpers and direct references to themselves and their children:

--   `v.act.element`: returns the HTML element for the module.
+-   `v.act.element`: the HTML element for the module.
 Can be used to attach listeners, etc.
 -   `v.act.find(query)`: performs a `querySelector()` within the scope of the current module.
 -   `v.act.findAll(query)`: performs a `querySelectorAll()` within the scope of the current module.
 -   `v.act.findViews([name])`: returns all child views under the current module.
 You can optionally set the name to get specific types of views.